lehabatareya/Semiconductors/README.md

 # Semiconductors

-Tools for modelling of electronic properties of semiconductors
+Tools for modelling of electronic properties of semiconductors: calculations of band structure

 __________________________________
 Nextnano.py